 Fluidra has not considered it necessary for the time being to separate its current Appointments and Remuneration Committee into two committees, as it understands that the functions relating to appointments and those relating to remuneration can be discharged objectively and independently by the same committee.
-As a matter of fact, Fluidra considers that is not efficient to separate the competencies in two committees and that the existence of only one committee does not limit or compromise the exercise of the faculties granted by law to the Appointments and Remuneration Committee.
+As a matter of fact, Fluidra considers that is not efficient to separate the competencies in two committees and that the existence of only one committee does not limit in any way or compromise the exercise of the faculties granted by law to the Appointments and Remuneration Committee.

-49. The appointments committee should consult with the company's chairman and chief executive, especially on matters relating to executive directors.
+49. The appointments committee should consult with the Company's chairman and chief executive, especially on matters relating to executive directors.

-When there are vacancies on the board, any director should be able to approach the appointments committee to propose candidates that he/she might consider suitable.
+When there are vacancies on the board, any director should be able to approach the appointments committee to propose candidates for the committee to judge whether they might be suitable.